Joanf81/tweeter/README.md

 # README
 ## Application requeriments
-very simple version of a twitter-type of application with the following requirements:
+Very simple version of a twitter-type of application with the following requirements:

 1. It is possible to create/edit a user with basic fields like user_name and e-mail
 2. It is possible for a user to create/edit/remove a message/tweet